First Light at Uluru – World Premiere version for Wind Symphony at the Australian National Band & Orchestra Conference

 First Light at Uluru for wind symphony was first commissioned by Dr John Lynch and the Sydney Conservatorium of Music for premiere performance at the 2016 ANBOC Festival, followed by performances by the Adelaide Wind Orchestra and the US premiere by the Texas Woman’s Wind Symphony.
 It has since been recorded by world-renowned didgeridoo player, William Barton, and the Royal Australian Navy Band for their 2018 CD: Spirit of Place.

 Originally composed for the Queensland Conservatorium Saxophone Orchestra in 2015 for performances at the 2015 World Saxophone Congress in Strasbourg featuring thirty saxophonists, the Selmer Saxophone Showrooms in Paris, in joint concert with the Royal Northern College of Music Saxophone Orchestra in England, as well as Australian performances in Queensland, Sydney and Melbourne, Beaugeais’s First Light at Uluru has been recreated into a new work of its own, showcasing the wind symphony in a unique and innovative way.
-Both versions continue to be performed around the globe, including a recent performance at the prestigious Royal College of Music in London and at the NASA Sax Congress in North America.
+Both versions continue to be performed around the globe, including performances at the Royal College of Music in London and at the NASA Sax Congress in North America.

 The aim of this new version for wind symphony is to convey the Aboriginal significance and sacred earth of Uluru.
 Uluru means ‘Earth Mother’, and is sacred to the Anangu, the Aboriginal people of the area.
 The 8.6 square kilometre rock is believed to hold a powerful energy source and marks the place where Dreamtime began.
 Didgeridoo sounds and unique atmospheric sound effects symbolise the cultural significance and spiritual atmosphere of this powerful landmark.
 Soothing ‘air vibrato’ wind sounds that I love to compose and perform on the saxophone depict the wind gusts characteristic of Uluru, have been recomposed for each instrument (ranging from the piccolo to the tuba), requiring certain players to invert their mouthpiece upside down and blow air into the opposite end.